Raster Image Filters¶

 The Q2PixLib component includes high-level methods that hide the details:

-modifies the orientation attribute in the frame’s metadata.
-Other methods implemented on top ofRasterFrame_SetOrientation
+RasterFrame_SetOrientationmodifies the orientation attribute in the frame’s metadata.
+Other methods implemented on top ofRasterFrame_SetOrientationare:

 Additionally, there are methods that present 4D dialogs where the user can select an effect and associated parameters: